Edisonpark, formerly known as Kwadrant B&F, is located between the Australiëweg , the Oostweg, the Van der Hagenstraat and the Zegwaartseweg.

 What will happen to Edisonstraat and traffic flow?

-The Edisonstraat is being 'cut' to create a car-free residential area.
-Traffic is being diverted and parking is being created on the north and south sides of the street.
+Edisonstraat will be 'cut off' to create a low-traffic residential neighborhood.
+Traffic will be diverted via Edisonboog, and parking will be available on the north and south sides of the street.

 Will the Edison Arch still be built?